 On a Mac with macOS Catalina or later, look for your device in the sidebar of any window in the Finder.*

 On a Mac with an earlier version of macOS, look for your device in iTunes.

 On a PC with iTunes for Windows, look for your device in iTunes.

 Connect your device directly to your computer

-Make sure that your device is unlocked and showing its Home Screen, then use a USB cable to connect it directly to your computer.
-Don't connect to a USB hub, display, or other device.
+Make sure your device is unlocked and displaying its Home Screen, then use a USB cable to connect it directly to your computer.
+Don't connect to a USB hub, display or other device.